dcanadillas/hashicorp-stack-gke/README.md

 * It deploys [Consul with Helm](https://www.consul.io/docs/k8s/installation/install) and uploads the `values.yaml` to a GCS bucket
 * It deploys [Vault  with Helm](https://www.vaultproject.io/docs/platform/k8s/helm) and uploads the `values.yaml` to a GCS bucket
 * It creates a `kubeconfig` file for your GKE and uploads the file into the GCS bucket
+* It deploys [Waypoint server](https://www.waypointproject.io/docs/server/run) using a customized `statefulSet` for K8s